 - the latest statistics show that there are more than 31,000 international companies with establishments in Malta.

 If you are interested in relocating to Malta from France, we suggest you contact our team of immigration lawyers in Malta.
-They can help you with Malta citizenship too.
+They can help you with Malta citizenship too and offer you details about how to immigrate to Malta.